mgonzalezgmz/blog/README.md

 Have fun.

 ## Template
-I use a highly customized version of the [Balzac for Jekyll](https://github.com/ColeTownsend/Balzac-for-Jekyll) template, MIT licensed. :clap: for him!
+I use a highly customized version of the [Balzac for Jekyll](https://github.com/ColeTownsend/Balzac-for-Jekyll) template, MIT licensed.